Orange-Cyberdefense/bof/README.md

 The library currently provides discovery and extended testing features for **KNXnet/IP**, which is our focus, but it can be extended to other types of BMS or industrial network protocols.
-It also provides passive discovery functions for industrial networks relying on KNXnet/IP, LLDP and Profinet DCP.
+It also provides targeted discovery functions for industrial networks relying on KNXnet/IP, LLDP and Profinet DCP.

 **Please note that targeting industrial systems can have a severe impact on